DirectorySecurity Advisories

 }

-To obtain information about available modules, you can run:
+To obtain information about modules available for the Chainguard PHP image, you can run the following command:

 docker run --rm --entrypoint php cgr.dev/chainguard/php:latest -m